fjb4/steeltoe-demo/README.md

 - Demonstrate backend service in browser
     - Draws a block containing information about the service
     - Concatenates any information received from its upstream host
+      - For backend, upstream host is date.jsontest.com
+      - Public service that returns date/time as JSON
 - Give high-level overview of service implementation
     - Only 3 C# files
         - Program.cs